The Short Stack

 Are we moving?
 Are we unblocked?

-This is the layer most teams accumulate (the coral), and under-design.
-That over-investment and lack of proper architecture leads over time to a mashup of 1-1s, stand-up meetings, scrums, weekly syncs all piled on top of each other.
-All doing similar things but not quite.
+This is the layer most teams accumulate without design.
+That under-investment leads over time to a mashup: 1-1s, stand-up meetings, scrums, weekly syncs all piled on top of each other, all doing similar things but not quite the same.

-The two most underrated tool in a team leader's arsenal is not a framework or a methodology — it's the 1-1 & Work in Progress Meeting (WIPs).
+The two most underrated tools in a team leader's arsenal are not frameworks or methodologies.
+They are the 1-1 and the Work in Progress meeting.

-The Work is Progress (WIPs) meeting is where individual momentum becomes collective momentum.
-Its job is simple: keep work moving across the team.
-Surface What is stuck, clarify what is unclear, unblock work and get out...
-The trap most teams fall into is letting these types of meetings drift into status theatre — a round-the-room recital of updates that nobody needed to hear out loud.
-Or they give into the temptation to use the time to think out loud .
+The trap most teams fall into is letting these meetings drift into status theatre — a round-the-room recital of updates that nobody needed to hear out loud.
+Or they give in to the temptation to use the time to think out loud.
 Resist it.
-Thinking out loud has its place ... it's just not here.
+Thinking out loud has its place.
+It is just not here.

 If someone leaves your WIP meeting unclear on what they are doing next, the meeting failed — regardless of how long it ran or how many people attended.
-Keep these meetings short (45 min max).
+Keep these meetings short (45 minutes maximum).
 Keep them action-oriented.
 And kill them the moment they stop doing their job.

 Layer 4: Retrospectives